How to Run Horror in Dungeons and Dragons

 Of course, this thing can’t be something else causing them to need help/hinder, or you haven’t gained anything.

-This rule is actually no less important than progression of horror.
-The idea is that we only have feelings of dread because we’re still hoping to win, believing we can survive.
+While this seems like the last rule you’d expect in a horror game, the rule is no less important than the other two.
+We only have feelings of dread because we’re still hoping to win, believing we can survive.
 If we feel that it’s completely hopeless, we no longer have motivation to keep trying.
 Awaiting unavoidable death isn’t so much terrifying as boring, frustrating.
 (In fiction, anyway.
 I do not presume to talk about actual life here.)

 While any game can benefit from clear, strong, attainable objectives, with horror they are practically a requirement.
 If the objectives aren’t clear, discussion of choices will likely take you right out of horror mode.
 If they don’t seem achievable, the players will relax into “Going along with the ride” mode, and the tension will be gone.

 Be careful about shifting the objective further or closer to their reach.
-While doable, if the players feel (correctly or incorrectly) that you’re shifting events to help or frustrate them, they won’t feel the same tension.
+While doable, if it’s done too often, or to a too powerful degree, the players will feel (correctly or incorrectly) that you’re shifting events to help or frustrate them, and they won’t feel tension.
 After all, if we’re following a predetermined script, there’s no reason to worry.
 It’s out of their hands anyway.
-While some amount of help is ok in a normal game, it’s worse in horror.

-Summary: To do horror well in a TTRPG requires carefully planning out the session.
-The story has to be simple, keep moving, and ideally the players should feel a tension as they try to achieve their ends before running out of time.
+To do horror well in a TTRPG requires carefully planning out the session.
+The story has to be simple, keep moving, and the players have to feel a tension to achieve their ends before running out of time.
 (Running out of time being literal, or happening due to running out of HP/spells/limited-use abilities, or any other way that they can lose due to making too many errors.)

-For those that are interested, here are the main ways in which book/movie horror alternate from the ideas I suggested above, and how they don’t truly alternate.
+For those that are interested, here are the main ways in which book/movie horror alternate from the ideas I suggested above, and why they aren’t really different.

-- Books/Movies don’t depend as much on progression of hope: That is because books/movies use the characters’ reactions to their situation.
-If the characters feel hope, we take out cue from them to feel hope as well, even if we don’t see why the situation isn’t hopeless.
-In a TTRPG, you don’t have this, so you’ll need to utilize the situation instead.
+• Books/movies use the characters’ reactions to their situation instead of progression of hope.
+So long as the characters feel hope, we take out cue from them, even if we don’t see why the situation isn’t hopeless.
+In a TTRPG, characters don’t have to depth needed to make this work.

-Other Tips for Horror – Outside the Game
+Other Tips for Horror – Beyond the Table

 A few of the other tricks you can use to create an atmosphere of horror include: